What is Sleep Apnea?

 How is Sleep Apnea Treated?

-Traditionally, the only solution to treating Sleep Apnea had been using a C-PAP machine.
+Traditionally, the only solution to treating Sleep Apnea had been using a C-PAP machine or surgery for severe cases.
 This is a big gangly machine that plugs in and helps the patient breathe all night long.
 It is a big apparatus, and not the most comfortable tool.

 Dental appliances are becoming more popular for treating Sleep Apnea because they are not bulky and are comfortable to wear.
 These appliances work well in mild to moderate Sleep Apnea, but may not be the best solution for severe cases.
 Vast majority of Sleep Apnea patients, however, can be treated with dental appliances.